SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/08.Numbers-sum-web-12.png)

-In order to handle the error, we need to write the following code:
+To handle the error, we need to write the following code:

 ![](/assets/chapter-1-images/08.Numbers-sum-web-13.png)